nuetoban/tgmailing/README.md

 1. Ad post.
 2. List of bots.
 3. List of chats which will recieve the post.
 4. Service chat which contain all specified bots.
+   All the bots should be presented in this chat.
    It's needed if you send post with media.
 5. A chat which will recieve service notifications (mailing start/finish, etc.).
 Not required unless you use `--start-notification`, `--finish-notification`, `--each-finish-notification` flags.